Opening the basement at Clandon Park

 Putting people at the centre of our vision

 Central to our vision to remake Clandon must always be you, our visitors and supporters.
-Visiting the basement spaces in 2018 will give you the chance to feed your ideas into our decision making process.
+Visiting the basement spaces will give you the chance to feed your ideas into our decision making process.

 It's so important that we hear your thoughts on a number of key questions: Who will come to the reborn Clandon Park?
 How do you want to feel when you’re here?
 Who will you bring with you?
 What will you want to see?
 How can we make Clandon Park ‘for ever, for everyone’?
 How can Clandon provide people with the knowledge and specialist skills to sustain heritage to the highest standards, benefitting other places?